brownandrew15/TCP-Socket-Examples/README.md

 The client programs are provided the IP Address and the Port number of the server that they will try to connect to.
 When they have connected to a server, the program will take a user input and will send that to the server.
 The response from the server will be displayed before the program will take any input again.
+To end the program, enter the end message, this is "END" in these examples.
+The end message will be sent to the server and then the client will end.

 ## Server program
 The server programs start a server, with a given port number, that looks for a client making a connection.